hbctraining/scRNA-seq_online/activities/day1_polls.md

 ### Introduction to scRNA-seq

-1. Which of the following does **NOT** contribute to the challenges associated with scRNA-seq analysis:
+1. There are many challenges associated with scRNA-seq analysis.
+Which of the following is **NOT** an issue we encounter?
-    - i. scRNA-seq generates a lot of data
+    - i. scRNA-seq generates large volumes of data
     - i.
-Low depth of sequencing showing zero counts for many genes
+Low depth of sequencing will produce zero counts for many genes that are actually expressed in the cell
-    - i. **Transcripts over-represented in the library due to PCR artifacts**
+    - i. **Transcripts can be over-represented in the library due to PCR artifacts**
     - i.
-Temporal changes causing biological variability
+Temporal changes can cause biological variability
     - i.
-Batch effects causing technical variability
+Batch effects can cause technical variability

 ### Raw data to count matrix